viniciusgerevini/clyde-js/LANGUAGE.md

 **sequence**: It will return each item once, and then it will stick to the last one.

-For example, in the following block, the first time will return `Once`, second time `Twice` and every other call after that it will return `I lost count...`.
+For example, in the following block, the first time will return `Once`, second time `Twice` and every other call after that will return `I lost count...`.

 ```
-(
+( sequence
    - Once
    - Twice
    - I lost count...